 Having got past this point, the next crags to tick off are Cuddy's Crags and then Housesteads Crags - and here - after clearing a small section of woodland - we meet up with Housesteads Fort.

-This was a substantial fort in its day and one of the advantages of paying to visit, is that you do get to watch a video of how the fort would have looked back in the day.
-Sitting near the middle of the wall it would have been a major strategic point, and there is evidence of land cultivation on the south side of the wall near the fort, creating a bit of a small town.
+This was a substantial fort in it's day - and there is evidence of land cultivation on the south side of the wall near the fort, creating a bit of a small town.

 |